vnev/wadsworth/README.md

 ## Wadsworth

 Your friendly neighborhood SSH butler.
-To compile Wadsworth, have $GOPATH set up, and run `make`, followed by `make install`
+To compile Wadsworth, have $GOPATH set up, and run `make`.

+To use Wadsworth, type `ww help`.